Theme

 Where it fits

-This belongs in the agent-application interface layer.
+Open it as part of the agent-application interface layer.
 It is most relevant for readers comparing frontend frameworks for agent-native apps, generative UI, tool-rendered components, shared state, and human-reviewed agent actions.

 Reporting note